 The all-vinyl trim of the SS interior with thick foam cushioning bucket seats and bright seatback outline moldings.
 Doors are combination vinyl and carpet with SS badges.

 Impalas are 213.3" long with a wheelbase of 119" and are 79.6" wide.

 There were 216,114 Chevrolet Impala SS 2-door Sport Coupes were built, although this figure includes both 6-cylinder and V8 engines.
-This particular car was originally built in the St. Louis, MO plant in the third week of February in 1965.
+This particular car was originally built in the Los Angeles, CA assembly plant.